 Alternate Alexander Hamilton

-Sharon Rose found her voice in church choirs and on school stages at a very young age, and from then on, Sharon and her eclectic band of siblings traveled together playing gigs and venues all over the country in pursuit of their dream: making music that people can laugh, dance and cry to.
+Sharon Rose (she/her) found her voice in church choirs and on school stages at a very young age, and from then on, Sharon and her eclectic band of siblings traveled together playing gigs and venues all over the country.
 A chance encounter found her in an audition room for the hit West End show Carole King: The Musical where she played the role of Little Eva.
-Since then she’s covered the role of Diana Ross in Motown: The Musical and played a Radio in Tony Kushner’s Broadway hit Caroline, or Change at the Hampstead Theatre before taking on three majestic roles as a standby in Hamilton.
+Since then she’s covered the role of Diana Ross in Motown: The Musical and played a Radio in Tony Kushner’s Broadway hit Caroline, or Change at the Hampstead Theatre before being given the role of a lifetime: Eliza Hamilton.
+Sharon also played Joanne Jangle in the John Legend produced Netflix movie: Jingle Jangle.

 Hercules Mulligan / James Madison

-Training: Millennium Performing Arts.
+Curtis trained at: Millennium Performing Arts.
 Theatre includes: Ensemble/cover Banzai in The Lion King (Lyceum), ensemble in Monty Python Live (Mostly) and ensemble in Carmen (O2 Arena), featured dancer in Heartbeat of Home and Black King in Chess (world tour), ensemble/cover Lance in Viva Forever!
 (Piccadilly), swing in Hairspray (Shaftesbury) and ensemble in Aida (Royal Albert Hall).
 Television includes: Presenter on Milkshake.
+Commercials include: Pizza Express commercial 2020, Freemans Christmas commercial 2020, Glenmorangie commercial 2020, Nintendo commercial 2021, Vanish commercial 2021.
+Curtis is very much looking forward to returning back to Hamilton.

-Robson graduated from The Centre Performing Arts College, where he studied dance and musical theatre.
-He also trained with ZooNation Youth Company and was the recipient of the Stage Scholarship Award.
-While training he appeared in Aladdin at the Towngate Theatre, Basildon.
-Robson is thrilled to be making his West End debut in Hamilton.
+Robson (he/him) graduated The Centre Performing Arts College in 2018, where he studied dance and musical theatre.
+He is currently making his West End debut in “Hamilton: An American Musical.”
+He also trained at ZooNation Youth Company and was the recipient of the Stage Scholarship Award.

-Training: Guildford School of Acting.
+Lydia (she/her) trained at: Guildford School of Acting.
 Theatre includes: The Comedy About a Bank Robbery (Criterion), The Book of Mormon (Prince of Wales), The Bodyguard and The Buddy Holly Story (UK tour), Rent (Greenwich), The Shawshank Redemption (Secret Cinema), Beauty and the Beast (Imagine Theatre) and Cinderella (Polka Dot).
 Television includes: "Doctors," "Action Team" and "Murder in Successville."
-Film includes: Mister Mayfair. @lydiakfraser
+Film includes: Mister Mayfair.

 Manaia is originally from Wellington, New Zealand.
 Theatre includes: Raoul in Ken Hill’s Phantom of the Opera (Tokyo/NZ), ensemble/cover Seaweed J Stubbs in Hairspray and ensemble/cover Billy Lawlor 42nd Street (NZ) and Harry in My Fair Lady (Theatre Royal Bath).
 Hamilton marks Manaia’s West End debut and he would like to thank his partner Brittany, his friends, his family and Gilbert and Payne for all their love and support.

-Training: Expressions Academy of Performing Arts.
-Theatre includes: Evita (Regent’s Park Open Air), Disney’s Aladdin: The Musical (Prince Edward), Aladdin (Wolverhampton Grand Theatre) and Dick Whittington (Leatherhead Theatre).
+Travis (he/him) trained at: Expressions Academy of Performing Arts.
+Theatre includes: Evita (Regent’s Park Open Air), Disney’s Aladdin: The Musical (Prince Edward), and Dick Whittington (The National Theatre).
 Film includes: Mamma Mia!
-Here We Go Again.
+Here We Go Again and Disney’s Disenchanted.
 Commercials include: Coca-Cola, Sure and Amazon.

-Theatre includes: Bill Calhoun in Kiss Me, Kate (The Watermill Theatre), Berry Gordy in the final London cast of Motown: The Musical (Shaftesbury), Drifter in Beautiful: The Carole King Musical and Whistle Down The Wind (Aldwych), Duane in Hairspray (Gordon Craig Theatre), understudy and played Curtis in Save The Last Dance For Me (UK tour), Marlow in She Stoops to Conquer (London Contemporary), and Sword and The Dope (Kings Head).
+Jay (he/him) - Theatre includes: Standby in Songs for a New World (The Palladium), Bill Calhoun in Kiss Me, Kate (The Watermill Theatre), Berry Gordy in the final London cast of Motown: The Musical (Shaftesbury), Drifter in Beautiful: The Carole King Musical and Whistle Down The Wind (Aldwych), Duane in Hairspray (Gordon Craig Theatre), understudy and played Curtis in Save The Last Dance For Me (UK tour), Marlow in She Stoops to Conquer (London Contemporary), and Sword and The Dope (Kings Head).
 Television includes: I Dream, Top of the Pops and Blue Peter.
 Film includes: Seeing Double.
 Other work includes: The Queen’s Jubilee and Smile.
 Jay was an original member of pop group S Club Juniors.

 Book, Music, and Lyrics